-10 Types of the Flu You Should Know About
+4 Types of the Flu You Should Know About

 "Influenza viruses share a similar genetic makeup, and they all infect the respiratory system," says Robert Salata, MD, chief of infectious diseases at University Hospitals Case Medical Center in Cleveland.
 "But there are several types and subtypes, some of which are more of a threat than others."
+There are four types of flu viruses, called A, B, C, and D, some of which can be further categorized into subtypes or at least specific strains.
 Here's all you need to know about what could be circulating this winter.

 What it's like: For most healthy adults, seasonal flu lasts about a week and usually goes away on its own.
 It tends to be more debilitating than the common cold, with symptoms like head and muscle aches, fever, cough, sore throat and a runny nose.
-Young children, pregnant women and adults 65 and upplus those with a compromised immune or respiratory systemare most vulnerable to complications.
+Young children, pregnant women, and adults 65 and up—plus those with a compromised immune or respiratory system—are most vulnerable to complications.

 How it spreads: Usually through the air; less commonly via contact with a contaminated surface.

-Scary stats: Formerly known as swine flu, this virus surfaced in 2009 and reached pandemic proportions, infecting approximately 60 million people in the U.S. (and killing an estimated 12,000).
+Scary stats: Formerly known as swine flu, this influenza A virus surfaced in 2009 and reached pandemic proportions, infecting approximately 60 million people in the U.S. (and killing an estimated 12,000).
 It has returned every year since, but a vaccine has helped decrease infection rates, and it's now considered a form of seasonal flu.

 What it's like: Symptoms are similar to those of other seasonal flu strains, although unlike other strains, H1N1 has been shown to hit healthy adults under 65 especially hard.

 How it spreads: It's transmitted in the same ways as other seasonal flus.